 No. Stores with very simple catalogs and low question volume may be better served by a lighter setup.
 The biggest gains usually come from complex or high-consideration products.

 If you are comparing tools, start with our buyer-focused guide to Shopify AI shopping assistants.
+For the merchant-tool side of AI, read about Shopify Sidekick vs shopping assistants.
 If your main challenge is search and discovery, pair this article with our breakdown of traditional search vs AI search.

 Explore Dori on the Shopify App Store if you want to test conversational buying assistance on product pages and across the whole store.